Skip to main content

 OpenAI

-Limited frontier previews, enterprise APIs, and deployment cost — weighed against integration depth, reliability, and infrastructure requirements.
+GPT-5.6 Sol, Terra, and Luna general availability across ChatGPT, Codex, and the API — weighed against integration depth, reliability, and infrastructure requirements.

 Frontier Lab